cunger/escape-velocity/content/about.md

 ### Software Developer & Product Owner @ OKAPI:Orbits (since 10/2022)

-I spend my day designing, developing, and maintaining space traffic management software for satellite operators.
+I spend my day planning, developing, and maintaining space traffic management software for satellite operators.
 Mostly backend in Java, but often enough working across components and the whole stack, including TypeScript and Python.

-Early on I became technical lead in a project for ESA's Space Debris Office (probably because I was the only free senior developer around).
-I proved good enough to now be one of our product owners, responsible for technical planning and delivering what we promise.
+I'm also one of our product owners, responsible for technical planning and delivering what we promise.

-Other random stuff I do is performance analysis and optimization of Fortran code, and learning how to break up a monolith into microservices.
+I already had the pleasure to contribute to several projects:

+* Performance analysis and optimization for ESA contract “Next Generation of Space Objects Population Model”
+* Technical lead for ESA GSTP project “Collision Avoidance, Satellite Coordination Assessment Demonstration Environment”
+* Senior software engineer for DLR project "Softwareentwicklung von SSA Servicemodulen für das Missionssystem des Weltraumlagezentrums"

 And I work among space engineers!
 This is pretty awesome.